pixelnest/pixelnest.github.io/_products/shmupfest.md

 date: 2014-04-23
 service: true

-excerpt: "The **Shmupfest** is an _infinite retro 2D shmup_ we made for the Stunfest 2014 festival."
+excerpt: "Development and design of the **Shmupfest**, an _infinite retro 2D shmup_ made for the Stunfest 2014 festival."

 links:
   - name: Play for free